nicholaswmin/fsm/README.md

 > *one of a finite* number of `states`.
 > The change from one `state` to another is called a `transition`.

-This package constructs stupidly-simple FSM's that express their logic [*declaratively*][declaratively] & *safely*.[^1]
+This package constructs *stupidly-simple* FSM's which express their logic [*declaratively*][declaratively] & *safely*.[^1]

 `< 1KB`, zero dependencies & [build provenance][provenance].